rogerta/dnd-dice/README.md

 Roll the die with four sides twice adding the rolls together, then subtract 1.
 This will result in a number from 1 to 7.

-Its possible to leave out parts of the specification.
+It's possible to leave out parts of the specification.
 For example, if **N** is omitted it defaults to 1.
 If **D** is omitted it defaults to 8.
 If **M** is omitted it defaults to 0.
 The following are valid specifications: